viky-ai/website/doc/guides/getting-started/index.md

 ![create entities list screenshot](img/09_create_entities_list.png "Entities list creation form")

-Click on the entities list to open it and enter road types names:
+Click on the entities list you just created to open it and enter road types names:

 1. Type "rue" in the **Terms** text area ; then click on **Add**,
 2. Type "avenue" in the **Terms** text area; then click on **Add**,